CityAplons/cmake-multiplatform-template/README.md

 ### Motivation

-The ability to create copy-pasted project for course projects and personal purposes.
+The ability to create copy-pasted projects for the Advanced-CPP course and personal pet-repos.

 ### Building